adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-auth-session-guard.md

 ## Conclusion

-In this post, we create a custom user provider for the Session guard.
+In this post, we create a custom user provider for the session guard.
 Even though we are using Kysely in this example, you can replace the code specific to Kysely with the ORM of your choice.

 All you have to do is create a JavaScript class that implements [SessionUserProviderContract](https://github.com/adonisjs/auth/blob/develop/modules/session_guard/types.ts#L153).